scikit-build/moderncmakedomain/README.md

 Alternatively, place it inside of your `setup.py`, `pyproject.toml`, `requirements.txt` or whatever system it is that you use to declare and manage your dependencies.
-A new version will only be released if there is a change to this extension inside CMake.
+A new version will usually only be released if there is a change to this extension inside CMake.

 ## Git